lightning/bolts/02-peer-protocol.md

   - set `funding_satoshis` to less than 2^24 satoshi.
   - set `push_msat` to equal or less than 1000 * `funding_satoshis`.
   - set `funding_pubkey`, `revocation_basepoint`, `htlc_basepoint`, `payment_basepoint`, and `delayed_payment_basepoint` to valid DER-encoded, compressed, secp256k1 pubkeys.
+  - set `first_per_commitment_point` to the per-commitment point to be used for the initial commitment transaction, derived as specified in [BOLT #3](03-transactions.md#per-commitment-secret-requirements).

 The sending node SHOULD:
   - set `to_self_delay` sufficient to ensure the sender can irreversibly spend a commitment transaction output, in case of misbehavior by the receiver.